Applications are NOW OPEN!

 Lastly, we are trying to break free from the consumer mindset of traditional academia.
 We do that by offering our programs completely free of charge, and by asking you to choose an activity—learning for its own sake—rather than a specific class or faculty member.

-• You will be staying here for twelve days and eleven nights.
-On arrival day, you will be picked up from the Hudson (NY) train station at a designated time and transported to the Center.
+• You will be staying here for nine days and eight nights (Saturday to the following Sunday).
+On arrival day, you will be picked up from the Hudson, NY train station at a designated time and transported to the Center.

-• You should bring everything you would take on a twelve-day trip to the countryside.
+• You should bring everything you would take on a nine-day trip to the countryside.

 We ask that you leave your devices at home, except those that are absolutely necessary or required for medical reasons.
 The Center is a low technology environment (see other FAQs to learn what this means), and we ask that you respect our principle of Contemplation and Presence by minimizing the use of smartphones and other technologies.
 There will be a phone available at all times so you will be able to reach loved ones as well as be reached by them.